KiranAminPanjwani/Randomized-Color-Lab/Learn.md

 # Learning Through This Project:

+Random-Color-Lab Project is easy to play and understand color guessing game.
+I created this website while learning front-end development.
+In this project, I used all the basic React JS principles (components, properties, and hooks), and color hex codes are stored using the UseState() - Hook concept.
+I believe this project will help the learners to understand the basic concepts of React and how to implement them.

-Through this readme, you will learn about one of the hooks provided by React, called useState.
-Also sometimes called "State Hook".
+👉Through this readme, you will learn about one of the hooks provided by React, called _**useState**_.
+Also sometimes called "_**State Hook**_".
 This lets us add native state to React function components.